-Consultative status offers NGOs key practical benefits, such as a UN grounds pass for its representatives, and the ability to physically enter conference rooms, and interact with diplomats and UN staff.
+Consultative status offers NGOs key practical benefits, such as UN grounds passes for their representatives, and the ability to physically enter conference rooms, and interact with diplomats and UN staff.
 Moreover, consultative status allows organisations to participate formally in UN meetings, including in regular sessions of ECOSOC, its functional commissions and its other subsidiary bodies.
 Participating formally in meetings means that an NGO may be able to make oral and written statements.
+ECOSOC accreditation also provides for a range of access and participation privileges at the Human Rights Council.